zeeshanali-1/Ant-foraging-behaviour-optimization/README.md

 3. Implement Value Iteration
 4. Conduct Experiments with various dicount factors and modifying reward structure.
 5. Plot policies as arrows on the grid and plot value functions for better understanding.

+Finally we concluded that this project successfully implemented a policy iteration algorithm to solve a grid-world MDP problem.
+The agent effectively learned to navigate the environment and reach the goal state.